 Educational activities across the SuperSites range from school and university field trips and internships to postgraduate research undertaken at the SuperSites.

 At the newest SuperSite in the ASN, Litchfield Savanna SuperSite in the Northern Territory, Charles Darwin University is already utilising the site to train undergraduate and postgraduate students in remote-sensing and field work techniques.
-Students are taught the same field data sampling techniques as those used by TERN researchers, enabling the students to play a role much greater than simply collecting data needed for their studies.
+Students are taught the same field data sampling techniques as those used by TERN researchers, enabling the students to play a role much greater than simply collecting environmental data needed for their studies.
 Using standard methods on permanent plots and transects means that the data the students collect at the supersite can be added to the SuperSite’s data collection.

 At Credo Station, within the Great Western Woodlands SuperSite a new multi-purpose field studies centre was opened in Oct 2013 for educators and scientists.
 This new infrastructure is used by researchers and for educating school groups and the public by providing evidence-based interpretive information that can be used for further study.